Computing the Optimal Longest Queue Length in Torus Networks: Model

+\item Preventing the agents in front of $\pre(e)$ to move to $e$.
+However, the queue length of the other outgoing link from $u$, i.e., $(u, w) =\bconf(e)$ as well as the queue length of $\pre(e)$ increase.
+Thus, $e$ is in backward conflict with $\pre(e)$ and $\bconf(e)$. \end{compactenum}

 Let $w_e(r)$ be the number of agents in $e$ at round $r$.
-We define the agent deployment at time $r$ as $W(r) = \{ w_e(r) : \forall e \in E\}$.
+We define the agents deployment at time $r$ as $W(r) = \{ w_e(r) : \forall e \in E\}$.
 Throughout the paper, we usually omit the time reference if it is clear from the context.